ffloreani/keras-chart-classifier/README.md

 Created as a part of the master thesis project at the Faculty of Electrical Engineering & Computing, University of Zagreb.
 Many thanks to Lovro Vrček, mag. phys. and prof. dr. sc.
 Mile Šikić for their help & guidance.

+## To-do

+* Implement some kind of cross validation to substantiate the results & tweak hyperparameters
+* Clean up the data (there seem to be some incorrectly marked images in the original set)

 ## Data preprocessing

 As the original data is stored in 3 separate folders, sorted by their overlap type (see `original_data` folder), the first step is to split it into separate training & test data sets.
 As the idea of the whole network is to find out only if an image represents a chimeric overlap or not, the regular & repeat overlaps are stored in an adjoining folder (labeled `non_chimeric`), with the chimeric overlaps remaining separate (labeled `chimeric`).
 The training/test split percentage is set to 75/25 (75% of data for training, 25% for testing).